expressjs/expressjs.com/_includes/readmes/serve-favicon.md

 ## Examples

-Typically this middleware will come very early in your stack (maybe even first) to avoid processing any other middleware if we already know the request is for `/favicon.ico`.
+Typically, this middleware will come very early in your stack (maybe even first) to avoid processing any other middleware if we already know the request is for `/favicon.ico`.